• Skip to primary navigation

 Laurenconrad.com – office makeover using contact paper dots

 Simple, but effective.
-I’ve been looking at contact paper on Amazon and I’ve seen some pretty funky designs.
-I’m convinced that all the shelving in my house should be adorned with colourful backing paper too now, right?
+I’ve been looking at contact paper and I’ve seen some pretty fab designs.

 You don’t have to stop at circles either.
 UpcycledTreasures.com created a statement wall using triangle shapes cut out of white shelf liner (e.g. contact paper.)
 I really like the effect and it cost her under $3 (£2) to do.
 Bargain.